trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

   ``finishMerge()``, passing the table handle and that collection of ``Slice`` fragments.
 In response, the connector takes appropriate actions to complete the ``MERGE`` operation.
-Those actions might include committing an underlying transaction (if any) or freeing any other resources.
+Those actions might include committing an underlying transaction, if any, or freeing any other resources.